 Although Siberian Larch is a light-coloured softwood, it’s also one of the most durable on the market.
-Due to its slow growth, Siberian Larch is dense and straighter grained than its European Larch counterpart - it’s even harder than some hardwoods!
+Due to its slow growth, the wood is dense and straighter grained than its European Larch counterpart — it’s even harder than some hardwoods!

 Good for: Those in search of an extremely durable, longer lengths and rot-resistant decking species.

 Thermowood is a dark-coloured softwood.
 The species is thermo-treated, which makes it extremely durable and weather resistant.
 Thermowood does not move as much as Siberian Larch or Finger-jointed European Oak.

 For those who may be on a budget or in search of a slightly cheaper decking species, Thermowood represents a cost-effective solution.
 The decking boards can be treated with a deck oil to maintain the dark colour, or can be left to weather naturally.